5 client questions your website copy must answer

 Two or three relevant highlights about you are enough to build trust.

-Dedicate more text to how you solve their problems and why you help people like them (your personal “why”).
+Dedicate more space to how you solve their problems and why you help people like them (your personal “why”).

 Pro tip: Add one or two testimonials that highlight your strengths, skills, and unique qualities compared to other professionals in your field.